sugarlabs/musicblocks/guide/README.md

 | ![set key](./setkey1.svg "set key example") |

 Using the example above, one can modify the arguments to *Set key* in order to move up and down one octave in a scale.
-The example shows C Major scale, but it could be used for any combination of key and mode.
+The example shows G Major scale, which has an F#, but it could be used for any combination of key and mode.

 | Standard Notation for Set Key Example |
 | --- |